-The Web Programming & Database Development program provides graduates with the necessary skills and knowledge to design, create, and maintain websites.
+At Dunwoody College of Technology, the Web Programming & Database Development program provides graduates with the necessary skills and knowledge to design, create, and maintain websites.
 While the goal of user-friendly, efficient, and appealing website design is expected, adherence to industry standards and best practices is paramount.